-For most quality camu, it only takes about 1/4-1/2 a teaspoon to meet your daily requirements.
-One teaspoon of powder averages about 240% of the daily recommended intake for vitamin C, based on a 2,000 calorie diet.
+The berry is most frequently available in powder form as this is the best way to preserve its antioxidants and nutrient content.
+For most quality camu camu powders, it only takes about 1/4-1/2 a teaspoon to meet adult daily requirements.
 It is important to purchase sustainably-grown products coming from these South American regions to avoid supporting destructive Amazonian forestry and farming practices.

 Durian fruit (Durio zibethinus) is an exotic tropical species native to Southeast Asia with some unique qualities unlike any other fruit variety.
 Although they are large, spiky and odd smelling fruits, they contain soft, sweet fleshy pods that are notably high in fat content.